 The Company has a duly constituted Audit Committee currently consisting of two Non-Executive Directors, with the Committee Chairman being an Independent Non-Executive Director.
-The current members of the Committee, as at the date of this report, and their qualifications are detailed in the Directors' Profiles on pages 9 and 10.
+The current members of the Committee, as at the date of this report, and their qualifications are detailed in the Directors' Profiles on page 9.